About Us

 As a part of the efforts to support the conservation work of Sheldrick Wildlife Trust in Kenya, Sheldrick Wildlife Trust USA operates this merchandise shop to raise critical funds for the Trust's conservation projects.
 By purchasing items featured, you are playing a direct role in supporting elephant and wildlife preservation in East Africa.
 Thank you!

-Sheldrick Wildlife Trust website to learn more about projects being undertaken to save wild lives and protect habitats in Kenya.
+Visit Sheldrick Wildlife Trust website to learn more about projects being undertaken to save wild lives and protect habitats in Kenya.